panzerdp/dmitripavlutin.com/content/posts/054-react-usestate/index.md

 `useEffect()` calls `afterRender()` callback after every render.
 But as soon as `countRender` state updates, the component re-renders.
 This triggers another state update, and another re-render, and so on *indefinitely*.

-Mutable references `useRef()` is useful when you need a state that doesn't trigger re-render on change.
+Mutable reference [useRef()](https://reactjs.org/docs/hooks-reference.html#useref) is useful for state that on change doesn't trigger re-render.

 Let's fix `<CountMyRenders>` to use a mutable reference: